Company Explainer Video: The 2026 Guide

 Does the core value happen inside software?The UI is the proofScreencast or hybrid

-A strong company explainer video doesn’t start with “What style do we like?”
-It starts with “What does this audience need to see to believe us?”
+A strong company explainer video does not start with “what style do we like?”
+It starts with “what does this audience need to see to believe us?”

 Your Step-by-Step Explainer Video Production Roadmap

 Production feels chaotic when teams treat it like one big creative blur.
-It gets easier when you break it into stages and assign one decision to each stage.
+It gets calmer when you break it into stages and assign one decision to each stage.

-The roadmap below keeps the project moving and prevents the two classic mistakes: endless revisions and late-stage messaging changes.
+The roadmap below keeps the project moving and heads off the two classic mistakes: endless revisions and late-stage messaging changes.

 A six-step roadmap infographic for producing a professional company explainer video from concept to delivery.